The Last Narc (TV series): Reception

 The Daily Beast reviewed The Last Narc favorably, calling it a "a wide-ranging expose about the entangled relationship between the CIA, the Mexican government, the DFS (Mexico’s secret police, created by the CIA) and the cartels."

 According to the Florida-based CE Noticias Financieras, The Last Narc "is notable" for approaching the story of Camarena's death beyond the ordinary patriotic narratives of the US and Mexican governments.
 The newspaper writes that The Last Narc makes a convincing argument about Camarena's death: "In a blunt way, this work by Amazon also establishes something that has been ventilated before: the Sinaloa Cartel was a creation of the PRI regime through the DFS and the DFS, in turn, was a creation of the CIA."

 David Hathaway, a DEA agent who worked in South America alongside Phil Jordan and Mike Holm, endorsed the series.

 Lawsuit

 On December 21, 2020 James Kuykendall, former chief of a DEA field office in Mexico, sued Amazon and the makers of the documentary, alleging that it depicted him as complicit in the murder of Kiki Camarena.
 Amazon briefly removed the series from view, but later restored it.
-Following the initiation of the discovery process, Kuykendall voluntarily dismissed the lawsuit.
+After the defendants filed a motion to compel Kuykendall to comply with the discovery process, Kuykendall voluntarily dismissed the lawsuit (with prejudice).